-Feline herpes can be spread by direct or indirect contact.
-The virus can survive for up to 24 hours in the environment.
+Direct or indirect contact can spread feline herpes and the virus can survive for up to 24 hours in the environment.

-In utero: It is possible for feline herpesvirus to be passed on to unborn kittens via the mother.
+In utero: It is possible for the mother to pass feline herpesvirus onto her unborn kittens.

-Asymptomatic/latent carriers may shed the virus.
-This means that while they are displaying no symptoms themselves, they are actively shedding the virus and other cats can become infected.
+Asymptomatic/latent carriers may shed the virus, which means that while they are displaying no symptoms themselves, they are actively shedding the virus and other cats can become infected.

-Food bowls, litter trays, toys, bedding etc., which have been in contact with an infected cat shedding the virus.
+Fomites: Food bowls, litter trays, toys and bedding which have been in contact with an infected cat.

 The most common symptoms of feline herpes is acute upper respiratory infection including:

-Corneal ulcers (pain, squinting, sensitivity to light, cloudiness of the cornea)
+Corneal ulcers which present as pain, squinting, sensitivity to light, cloudiness of the cornea

 Your veterinarian will perform a physical examination of your cat.
 There are several other diseases with similar flu-like symptoms to feline herpesvirus although there are some slight variations.
 For example, calicivirus (which is also responsible for upper respiratory infections in cats) typically causes ulcers in the mouth, whereas feline herpesvirus causes ulcers in the eye.

-Most cases of feline herpes are diagnosed based on physical signs, especially if your cat has corneal ulcers.
+Most veterinarians can diagnose feline herpes based on physical symptoms, especially if corneal ulcers are present.

-A swab of ocular or nasal secretions may be taken and sent to a laboratory for PCR (polymerase chain reaction) testing.
+A swab of ocular or nasal discharge is sent to a laboratory for PCR (polymerase chain reaction).
 This involves amplifying the virus greatly.
 It is possible for a negative result, even though the cat has feline herpesvirus.

 Other tests he may wish to perform include biochemical profile, complete blood count, and urinalysis.

-There is no cure for feline herpes, once a cat is infected he has the virus for life.
-The goal is to give supportive care, treat the symptoms and try to shorten the duration.
+The goal of treatment is to give supportive care, manage symptoms and try to shorten the duration of the outbreak.
 Treatment also depends on severity and symptoms and may include:

 Keeping the nostrils and eyes clear of discharges.
 Use cotton balls dipped in warm water to wipe away any discharge.